-Nor have the plaintiffs shown that these features are reasonably necessary for self-defense-that is, "useful specifically for self-defense," Heller II, 670 F.3d at 1261.
+Nor do the plaintiffs claim that these weapons are reasonably necessary for self-defense-that is, "useful specifically for self-defense," Heller II, 670 F.3d at 1261.
 In other cases, for example, plaintiffs have speculated that these weapons are more effective for self-defense because they are more intimidating than other firearms, and because criminals might have them, and people should be able to fight fire with fire.
 But that logic has no stopping point.
-See Blocher & Miller, Lethality, at 289 (describing the "arms race" and "one-way ratchet" problem that would ensue on this constitutional theory: "Because the bad guys carry pistols, civilians need pistols;

-because the bad guys carry AR-15s (to counter the pistols), civilians need AR-15s; and so on").
-And even if one might be able to conjure up scenarios in which military-style features might be useful for self-defense, speculation alone cannot render the judgment of Massachusetts's elected representatives unconstitutional.
-The plaintiffs have not presented any evidence that assault weapons are reasonably (or even plausibly) necessary for self-defense, and thus cannot succeed in their challenge.
+See Blocher & Miller, Lethality, at 289 (describing the "arms race" and "one-way ratchet" problem that would ensue on this constitutional theory: "Because the bad guys carry pistols, civilians need pistols; because the bad guys carry AR-15s (to counter the pistols), civilians need AR-15s; and so on").
+And even if one might be able to conjure up fanciful scenarios in which military-style features and more than ten rounds of ammunition might be necessary for self-defense, speculation alone cannot render the judgment of the people's elected representatives unconstitutional.